satansdeer/satansdeer.github.com/src/pages/posts/react-functional-components/index.md

 image: react_dev_tools.jpg
 ---

-The simplest way to define a component in React is to use `function`.
+The simplest way to define a component in React is to use function.

-To do it you just declare a function that receives `props` and returns some **JSX** layout.
+You just declare a function that receives `props` and returns some **JSX** layout.

 Here is an example: